 - Shoulder squeezes: Keep both arms at your side and squeeze your shoulder blades together as far back as they can go without causing pain.
 Hold for 5 seconds and repeat fifteen times.

 - Thoracic extensions: While seated, clasp your arms behind your head, grasping just above the elbows.
-Arch backwards while looking up at the ceiling.
+Arch backward while looking up at the ceiling.
 Repeat ten times.

 - Gentle rotations: Slowly roll your head around in a complete circle.
 Repeat five times and then change directions before repeating another five times.